Upcoming Lughnasadh class: 7.27.2022

 The Strength Card: Taking All Calls – No Small Talk

 As we progress through Lughnasadh Season, the imagery and energy is encapsulated in two powerful archetypes; Leo and The Strength Card.
-At this point in the Wheel, we are stepping into conversation with our leadership power.
-We are considering to what we hold responsibility.
+At this point in the Wheel, we step into conversation with our leadership power.
+We consider to what we hold responsibility.
 We are examining our maturation process, where our Power Truly comes from, and what we might ultimately do with it.

 Some of that energy is boastful cry from our puffed out chest.
-And some of that power comes from from the gut, and is not so much spoken as embodied, which sometimes is louder than anything we could say.
+What’s more, some of that power comes from from the gut, not so much spoken as embodied, our actions louder than anything we could say.

 **This class is now available for download for Patrons.** Join and get access here.